keboola/developers-docs/cli/structure/index.md

 }
 ```

-Using `kbcdir.jsonnet` for different orchestration phases.
-Individual directories in the phases folder that are intended for a different backend of the project can be ignored by setting the value to true in the file.
+**Using `kbcdir.jsonnet` for different orchestration phases:**

+The `kbcdir.jsonnet` file can be used to specify which directories in the phases folder should be ignored for different project backends.
+By setting the `isIgnored` value to true in the file, you can exclude specific directories.

-A `kbcdir.jsonnet` example:
+Example `kbcdir.jsonnet`:
 ```jsonnet
 {
   "isIgnored":false